 Well, probably not.
 Presumably it depends on how you define “exam technique”.
 In my experience people generally use it to refer to an ability to work out exactly what an exam-style question wants from you and be able to address your answer to that.
 This ability would generally be thought of as a “transferable skill” or a “domain general” ability; if I am good at answering questions in chemistry, it follows that I should be good at it in biology, history or English.

 I’ve written before about why I’m not so keen on such ideas.
-In short, your ability to perform any cognitive task is in overwhelmingly large part related to your knowledge of that particular domain.
+In short, your ability to perform any cognitive task is in overwhelmingly large part related to your knowledge of that particular domain (or what I call here internal resources).
 So whilst I might be able to score 100% in a chemistry A Level paper, I would not be able to do the same in an English one, or even tests specifically designed to minimise the effect of prior knowledge.
 By far the most effective way to perform in those tests is to increase my knowledge of those areas.
 (As further reading I highly recommend this overview of the 120 year history of this debate and the consensus regarding its outcome.)

 So when my students tell me that “they didn’t read the question properly” or that they “struggle to apply their knowledge in exams” or that they need to “improve their exam technique” I tell them outright that they are kidding themselves.
 If they dropped a mark in a test, 9 times out of 10 it is because they just didn’t know the answer well enough; they had not practised retrieving it enough times, or as Tim van der Zee put it last night on Twitter:

 “The crux of educational research: To learn how to do a thing, you must repeatedly attempt to do the thing.
 Transfer is mostly a myth.”